TomCummingsUnimelb/TotallyGeodesicFig8/README.md

 * data: This contains data computed about totally geodesic surfaces up to a certain complexity.

 For more info, see the readme file in the relevant directory.
-I'll add a link to my thesis here later, as most things in this repository won't make any sense without reference to it.
+I'll add the thesis here later, as most things in this repository won't make any sense without reference to it.